f1anderz/Boardman/README.md

 # Boardman
-Website with planty of different of board games.
+Website with planty of different board games.
 Developing and designing by f1anderz